 Hi.
 My name is Shaya.
-I design user interfaces, take photos, and build communities.
+I design user interfaces, build communities, and photograph people.

 I also enjoy creative and interdisciplinary thought.
 Here’s what I’ve been working on:

 Lately, I’ve been writing about music and technology for Chamber Music Magazine.
 Here’s a partial list of those articles and other publications.